Cincinnati-Design-LAB/architour/src/content/buildings/textile-bldg.md

 date_of_completion: "1905"
 style: Renaissance Revival
 architect: Gustave W. Drach
-significance: >-
-  The building was a progressive attempt to consolidate the locations of the city's textile manufacturers in one building.
 renovation_date: "1985"
 renovation_architect: Glaser & Myers
 ---

+The building was a progressive attempt to consolidate the locations of the city's textile manufacturers in one building.